PheonixLione/simple-ipo-reminder-system-nepal/README.md

    - If any issues occur, troubleshoot and resolve them using AI or other tools before proceeding to the next step.

 2. **JSON File Handling**:
-   - Each time you make changes to the code or run it for testing, **delete the `ipo_history.json` file** before running the script.
+   - Each time you make changes to the code or run it for testing, **delete the `alert_history.json` and `ipo_database.json` file** before running the script.
    - This ensures that old alert history does not interfere with testing.

+3. **Remember that both JSON files will only appear after you run the code for the first time.**

 3. **After Successful Run**:
-   - Once the script runs correctly and alerts are working as expected, **do not delete the JSON file**.
+   - Once the script runs correctly and alerts are working as expected, **do not delete any of the JSON files**.
    - Leave it as is and continue with the next steps.

 ## 🛠️ Step 3: Setting Up Windows Task Scheduler